scott2000jones/hack-the-bubble-2021/README.md

 # hack-the-bubble-2021
-Luigi's LABsion, made in 10 hours from scratch at Hack the Bubble 2021 using Go.
+Luigi's LABsion, a full graphical 2-player networked multiplayer game made in 9 hours solo and from scratch at Hack the Bubble 2021 using Go

 To run the server:
 cd server